fletcherjiang/fletcherjiang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a **PhD Student** at [Department of Computing](https://www.polyu.edu.hk/comp/), [The Hong Kong Polytechnic University](https://polyu.edu.hk)(Polyu), where I also earned my B.Sc. in Computer Science.
-My research interests lie in Computer Vision and Natural Language Processing.
-Within these fields, I concentrate on vision-language understanding and Large Language Models, particularly exploring their applications in real-world scenarios.
+I’m a **PhD Student** at [Department of Computing](https://www.polyu.edu.hk/comp/), [The Hong Kong Polytechnic University](https://polyu.edu.hk)(Polyu), supervised by Prof. [LI Qing](https://www.polyu.edu.hk/comp/people/academic-staff/prof-li-qing/) and Prof. [WEI Xiaoyong](https://www.polyu.edu.hk/comp/people/emeritus-honorary-adjunct-and-visiting/wei-xiaoyong---visiting/).
+I also earned my B.Sc. in Computer Science from PolyU.

+My research interests lie at the intersection of Computer Vision and Natural Language Processing, with a particular focus on vision-language understanding and Large Language Models.
+I am especially interested in exploring their applications in real-world scenarios.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.